jz48/IS601TeamDJ/git.md

     Here is a typical example: we create and checkout a new branch from the master branch.
 Then we add and commit the changes to the local git.
 After that, we can push them to the remote repository.
+We can also push them to the forked repository, and then raise a pull request to the original repository.
+If the repository has been updated by others, we could also pull the changes to the local repository easily.

 * Repository - A repository to store the files and git history
 * Clone – A git clone is a git command that allows a user to clone a repository into a new directory that which they choose